ant-design/ant-design-web3/packages/web3/src/connector/index.md

 In addition, `Connector` is usually used with [adapter](../../guide/adapter).
 The adapter can help you quickly interact with the blockchain.
 In the case of using the adapter, you basically don’t need to configure the properties of `Connector`.

+> Note: **The examples in this document are just pure UI examples**.
+In Ant Design Web3, the UI module and the connection module are separated.
+To connect to the wallet, please refer to the documentation of [Ethereum Adapter](../wagmi/index.md) or read the [Adapter documentation](../../../../docs/guide/adapter.md) for more information.

 ## Basic Usage

 <code src="./demos/basic.tsx"></code>